Vintage Hiking Boots Are The Newest (Old) Thing In Menswear

 In laid-back offices where oxford or derby shoes feel a bit too strait-laced, hiking boots are a perfect footwear choice.
 Leather boots teamed with thick wool trousers or suiting separates and a collared shirt strike the ideal balance between business and casual.
 Just ensure you keep your boots in good nick with regular polishing to avoid coming across as scruffy.

-The best designer men’s hiking boot brands
+The best vintage men’s hiking boot brands

 1. Fracap